samratbhatnagar/Cognitive-search-JFK/00 - Resource Deployment/README.md

 ```

+##  Building\Running the tool

+Follow these steps to build the tool:

+1. Clone this github to your local development machine.
+2. Open the KnowledgeMiningDeploy solution.
+3. Press Ctrl-Shift-B to build the solution, or press F5 to run it.

+>NOTE: You should ensure that you have populated the configuration file first.

+Depending on your development mode (Release or Debug), the executable will be located in:

+-   \00 - Resource Deployment\KnowledgeMiningDeployer\KnowledgeMiningDeployer\bin\Release
+-   \00 - Resource Deployment\KnowledgeMiningDeployer\KnowledgeMiningDeployer\bin\Debug

 ##  Installation

 Once you have setup the configuration.{mode}.json file, you will execute the KnowledgeMiningDeployer.exe tool.
 You can review the source code for this tool via this repo.